aroranipun04/CloudCV-Old/README.md

   * For any other queries, open issues or you can chat with developers at our [gitter]() channel.

-  * Official Documentation available at [this link](http://batra-mlp-lab.github.io/CloudCV/).
+  * Official Documentation is available at [this link](http://batra-mlp-lab.github.io/CloudCV/).